 Cond-Mat Theory @ UCR

-The Condensed Matter Theory Group at the UCR Department of Physics is represented by Professors Vivek Aji, Leonid Pryadko, Kirill Shtengel, Shan-Wen Tsai, Chandra Varma and Roya Zandi.
+The Condensed Matter Theory Group at the UCR Department of Physics is represented by Professors Vivek Aji, Leonid Pryadko, Michael Mulligan, Kirill Shtengel, Shan-Wen Tsai, Chandra Varma and Roya Zandi.
 The research interests of the group include both "hard" and "soft" condensed matter physics.
 The former category refers to the studies of quantum phenomena in condensed matter, particularly in the strongly correlated systems.
 The research topics include superconductivity, quantum phase transitions, the physics of novel materials and nanostructures, and quantum computation.
 The soft condensed matter physics includes classical statistical mechanics and its applications to the physics of polymers and biological systems.